lucasjpg/ScraperTests/README.md

 "Three" programs designed in the same way I'm using it to take learning tests.
 The scripts are stupid, but with these examples out there, it's possible to do a lot.

+I want to know what means a archived repository, and this is.